coreinfrastructure/best-practices-badge/doc/other.md

       "It is SUGGESTED that the software include many run-time assertions that are checked during dynamic analysis."

-#### Upgrade: Future

-All the "future" criteria are moved into silver or gold as described below.

 ### Basics

 *   <a name="dco"></a>The project SHOULD have a legal mechanism where